Location of the radar unit

 The driver is first warned of a potentially imminent collision.

-City Safety can detect pedestrians, cyclists or vehicles that are stationary or moving in the same direction in front of the driver's vehicle.
+City Safety can detect pedestrians, cyclists or vehicles that are stationary or moving in the same direction as the car and are ahead.
+City Safety can also detect pedestrians, cyclists or large animals that are crossing the road in front of the car.

-In the event of a risk of collision with a pedestrian, cyclist or vehicle (including vehicles described in the "City Safety in cross traffic" section), the driver's attention is alerted by means of a red flashing warning signal (1), an acoustic signal and a haptic warning in the form of a brake pulse.
+In the event of a risk of collision with a pedestrian, large animal, cyclist or vehicle (including vehicles described in the "City Safety in cross traffic" section), the driver's attention is alerted by means of a red flashing warning signal, an acoustic signal and a haptic warning in the form of a brake pulse.
 At lower speeds or with hard braking or acceleration there will be no haptic warning.
 The brake pulse frequency varies according to the car's speed.

 If the risk of collision has increased further after the collision warning then the brake support is activated.